 Back to Wildlife Info

 Found a Baby Wild Animal?
-Call Us
+Call Us Before Picking it Up.

 Please, call West Sound Wildlife Shelter BEFORE you pick up that baby animal.
 206-855-9057.